 Likewise, saying that Mina and Gino are a cat and a mouse is just saying one is a cat and the other is a mouse and it is not saying that a single entity is a cat and a mouse.
-Saying that the term "Gina and Pino" possesses, after all, a reference, even if it does not refer neither to Mina nor to Gino, does not mean that we are referring to a different entity from Mina and Gino; it simply means that the term - just because it is a plural term - does not singularly refer to one of them.
+Saying that the term "Mina and Gino" possesses, after all, a reference, even if it does not refer neither to Mina nor to Gino, does not mean that we are referring to a different entity from Mina and Gino; it simply means that the term - just because it is a plural term - does not singularly refer to one of them.
 It refers simultaneously to both of them.
 This plural reference does not commit us to the alleged entity Gina.

-Wallace reply to Lewis' second argument, the indiscernability argument, is recovered, with substantial modifications, by Baxter (in [Baxter 1988]).
+Wallace reply to Lewis's second argument, the indiscernability argument, is recovered, with substantial modifications, by Baxter, 1988.
+For Baxter a way to maintain (InId) and (StrongCom) is arguing for two kinds of identity, a strict and a loose one.
+Baxter gives the following exemplification of the above distinction:

-For Baxter a way to maintain (InId) and (StrongCom) is arguing for two kinds of identity, a strict and a popular one.
-Baxter gives the following exemplification of the above distinction: "Suppose a man owned some land which he divides into six parcels.
+Suppose a man owned some land which he divides into six parcels.
 Overcome with enthusiasm for [the denial of composition as identity] he might try to perpetrate the following scam.
 He sells off the six parcels while retaining ownership of the whole.
 That way he gets some cash while hanging on to his land.
 Suppose the six buyers of the parcels argue that they jointly own the whole and the original owner now owns nothing.
 Their argument seems right.
-But it suggests that the whole was not a seventh thing" [Baxter 1988: 579].
+But it suggests that the whole was not a seventh thing.
+(Baxter, 1988, p.
+579)

-A justification of (StrongCom) is to argue that to strictly count the many is to loosely count the one.
+A justification of (StrongCom) is to argue that to strictly count - via a strict identity - the many is to loosely count - via a loose identity - the one.

-(BT) The whole is the many parts counted as one thing [Baxter 1988: 579].
+(BT) The whole is the many parts counted as one thing.
+(Baxter, 1988, p.
+579)